ToposInstitute/RelationalThinking-Book/_sources/chp1-directed-graphs.md

 ::::{admonition} Puzzle 2

-2. Examine the following directed graphs and see if you can draw their source and target maps.
+2. Examine the following directed graphs.
+Can you draw their source and target maps?
 ![whoops!](./assets/Ch1/Problem2.jpg)

 ::::

 ::::{admonition} Puzzle 3

-3. Take your source and target maps from the last problem and convert them into lists of numbers.
+3. Convert the source and target maps from the last problem into lists of numbers.

 ::::

 :::: {admonition} Puzzle 4

+4. Coding time!!
+The Introduction chapter explains [How to edit and run the code](https://toposinstitute.github.io/AlgJulia-Book/intro.html#live-in-line-code)

-4. Take your lists of numbers from the last problem and enter them into the code below, replacing the '?'s under "src" and "tgt".
-Hit "run".
+Take your lists of numbers from the last problem and enter them into the code below -- replace the '?'s under "src" and "tgt".
+Run the code .
 Do the graphs look the way you expected?

 ::::